dankrasno/Books/README.md

 Bolded are the ones I'm looking forward to reading

 # Currently Reading
-- Think and Grow Rich
+- Build a Career in Data Science

 # On Deck (Learning)
 - Analysis of Financial Time Series (Tsay)